 Probably you’ve heard of the simile ‘As cunning as a fox.’
 These sly three-letter animals have habitats all across the world.
 There are 12 fox species in total and more than 20 known extinct ones.
 These are members of the Canidae (dog family) that live on every continent except Antarctica.

 Usually, the most known of the 12 species is the red fox.
-More than 19,000 these live in the world, in different habitats.
+More than 19,000 of these live in the world, in different habitats.
 All fox species prefer grasslands, deserts, mountains, and forests.

 Usually, fox enjoys eating a wide range of food.
-These are omnivorous creatures that hunt rodents, rabbits and also enjoy delicacies of wild berries and fruits.
+These are omnivorous creatures that hunt rodents, and rabbits and also enjoy delicacies of wild berries and fruits.
 Their populations across the world remain strong, although their cunning nature causes friction with humans.

 Today, fox hunting is still a recreational activity for many people.
 Though originally from the UK, it’s spread as far as Canada.